vadimv/server-components/README.md

 Actually, RSP supports two types of web pages:
 - Single-page application (SPA) with establishing the page's live session and keeping its state on the server
-- Plain old detached HTML pages rendered on the server
+- Plain old detached HTML pages

 A web application can contain a mix of both types.
 For example, an admin part can be a single-page application page, and the client-facing part made of plain pages.